Sculptor

 Sculptors may receive commissions or fees paid in advance that allow them to buy materials and cover some living expenses while they finish a site-specific or major work.
 However, few sculptors can support themselves on their artwork alone.
 Many cover living costs and studio rent by:

-Buyers may commission sculptures, or sculptors may sell their work in retail markets or through agents.
+Private buyers or public works committees may commission sculptures, or sculptors may sell their work in retail markets, from their home studios or through agents.
 They also may display their art in:

-Sculptors may market their work electronically through television or the internet.
+Sculptors may market or promote their work through online digital media.
 Sometimes, filmmakers rent available ready-made sculptures.

 Emerging sculptors can get a start by entering art competitions, art festivals or arranging their own shows in their homes or artist-run centres.
 Before approaching gallery owners, sculptors should do some research to identify galleries that have a style compatible with their own.
 Sculptors usually have 1 gallery representative per city.